 The projections will also tell you how much your pension could be worth in total when you come to retire, how much you could take as a lump sum, what an annuity could be worth and how much you will have contributed (see below).

 Once all this is decided and you register, Nutmeg will then take you through a risk assessment that helps build your profile.
-This has been developed by Oxford Risk and is based on 11 questions assessing your investing experience, understanding of risk and loss and your view of the stock market.
-Nutmeg will then recommend one of its ten portfolios based on your responses and deemed overall risk tolerance.
+It aims to assess your investing experience, understanding of risk and loss and your view of the stock market.
+Nutmeg will then recommend one of its portfolios based on your responses and deemed overall risk tolerance.
 You can retake the assessment if you are unsure of the conclusion.

 If you are happy, you can start setting up transfers from your bank to your new Nutmeg pension account.
 Users can login online and alter contributions and risk level at any point, while also monitoring performance and projections.
 Nutmeg also has an app that lets you alter any contributions on ISA or general accounts with the provider, but you can currently only check your pension performance on it.